tigerkelly/YadPb/README.md

 This is a GUI frontend for the YAD program.
 Allow you to create a project(s) to keep your YAD dailogs.

+*Features:*

+- A GUI to build YAD dialogs with.
+- Each field has a tooltip to help you understand what each option is for.
+- Unlimited number of projects.
+- Unlimited number of dialogs per project.
+- Keep all dialogs in a single place for a project.
+- Generate Bash arrays for a dialog, this allows easier Bash script creation and better read ability.
+- Backups are kept for each saved project.
+So that you can go back to a previous change in the project.
+- Create new projects from backed up projects.
+- Give each dialog a unique name.

 I used the version of YAD that comes with Ubuntu

 Once a project has been created the use can start be adding different dialogs to the project.